CRA AUDIT REPRESENTATION ACROSS CANADA

 - Home Office Write-offs – We all want to be able to claim write-offs on the business usage of our personal residence.
 However, this leads taxpayers into making unreasonable claims of their personal expenditures as tax write-offs.
 This will definitely have the CRA on your case.

-- HST return vs Tax Return – If the sales reported on your HST return differs than the numbers reported on your T1 or T2 return, this may certainly lead to an audit.
-Corroborating information in both tax filings accentuates accuracy and avoids the risk of CRA questioning the discrepancies
+- HST return vs Tax Return – If the sales reported on your HST return differs from the numbers reported on your T1 or T2 return, this may certainly lead to an audit.
+Corroborating information in both tax filings accentuates accuracy and avoids the risk of CRA questioning the discrepancies.

 With our ability to decipher and resolve complex tax and accounting issues and proactively engage with our clients, we are a one-stop-shop accounting firm in Toronto.
-Please contact us directly at 416-755-3000 or by emailing us at email@example.com if you are looking for a competent corporate tax accountant Toronto to handle your business or corporation’s income tax return.
-Visit our contact us page to book a consultation.
+Please contact us directly at 416-755-3000 or by emailing us at email@example.com to book a consultation if you are looking for a competent corporate tax accountant in Toronto to handle your business or corporate income tax return.

 Having a trusted advisor who knows how to communicate with relevant tax authorities makes a huge difference in solving your tax issues.
 I have represented hundreds of individuals & corporations in resolving a number of issues with the Canada Revenue Agency such as Corporate tax audits, HST audits, re-notice of assessments, Payroll audits, Personal tax audits, requests to file, Foreign property reporting penalties, and much more.”

 Sam Ghaith, CPA, CGA

 Owner & Founder